This post may contain affiliate links. You pay the same and I get a small commission. /em>

 This is a wonderful resource that provides students with direct instruction in writing.
-These lessons incorporate movement which make them very engaging and also appropriate scaffolds are available for student success.
-Thank you! -happy first grade teacher
+These lessons incorporate movement which makes them very engaging and also appropriate scaffolds are available for student success.
+Thank you! -happy first-grade teacher

 This is an amazing resource that will help my students learn critical writing skills right from the start.
 I love how easy it is to use and the consistent layout will help students focus on the lesson and skills being taught.
 Excited to use this!! -Brianne

 I can’t rave about this pack enough!
 It saved me so much time and my students are really engaged.